LayerZero-Labs/devtools/CHEATSHEET.md

 const eid = EndpointId.BST_MAINNET;

-// We can ask for the contract by its name and eid const contract = await createContract({ eid: address: '0x' })
+// We can ask for the contract by its address and eid const contract = await createContract({ eid, address: "0x" });

-// Or its name
+// Or its name and eid
-const contract = await createContract({ eid: contractName: 'MyOApp' })
+const contract = await createContract({ eid, contractName: "MyOApp" });
 ```